Emergency Intercom Repairs Melbourne

 PoE Switch Failure (IP Systems)

-For IP intercoms powered over Ethernet, a failed PoE switch or injector cuts power to the door station instantly.
+For IP intercoms powered over Ethernet, a failed PoE switch or injector cuts power to the door station.
 We test PoE output, replace the switch or injector, and verify the intercom powers up and registers on the network.

 Backup Battery Failure

 Some intercom systems include a backup battery for power continuity.
-A failed battery means the system goes offline during any power interruption.
+A failed battery means the system goes offline during a power interruption.
 We test battery health, replace failed cells, and verify backup operation.

 Look at your switchboard for a tripped breaker labelled “intercom”, “entry”, or “door”.
-If nothing is tripped and the system is still dead, the fault is internal — call us immediately for same-day diagnosis and repair.
+If nothing is tripped and the system is still dead, the fault is internal and needs professional diagnosis and repair.

 After repairing power-related intercom faults, we recommend installing a dedicated surge protector on the intercom circuit.
-This prevents repeat damage from grid fluctuations and extends the life of your system significantly.
+This helps prevent repeat damage from grid fluctuations and extends the life of your system.

 No Power to the Panel